Strong Record of Research

-Before atmospheric science became its own program, there was more than 20 years of atmospheric science research taking place across campus in several departments (physics, geology, civil and environmental engineering, chemistry, and forestry).
+Before atmospheric science became its own program, there was more than 20 years of atmospheric science research taking place across campus in several departments (physics, geology, civil, environmental, and geospatial engineering, chemistry, and forestry).
 Research was focused on radar remote sensing, lake-atmosphere interaction and transport, atmospheric chemistry in the Polar Regions, and volcanology.

 The current program brings together interdisciplinary expertise, and many new areas, under a single umbrella, affording students an interdepartmental education while maintaining a strong focus on different sub-fields of atmospheric research.

 Since the program sprang from the effort of several strongly research oriented scientists on campus, students enrolled in the program can access unique facilities, such as:

 - highly instrumented laboratories and computational facilities across campus including:

 - several specific aerosol and gases analysis and monitoring instrumentation, and